dogiv/couplearchive/README.md

   <blockquote>Click "Apply"</blockquote>

 Once everything is installed, save CoupleDownloader.py somewhere on your computer and run it by double-clicking.
-If for whatever reason it is not set up to run by double-clicking, you can run the Anaconda Prompt and run it by typing "python" and the full path to the script, e.g.
+If for whatever reason it is not set up to run by double-clicking, you can run the Anaconda Prompt and run it by typing the full path to the script, e.g.

-python c:/users/ejb/downloads/coupledownloader.py
+"c:\users\ejb\downloads\coupledownloader.py"